 Department of Mathematics students conduct significant research in an in-house SOAR program and in Research Experiences for Undergraduates (REU) programs across the country.
-Our students present findings in poster sessions at the joint national meeting for the Math Association of America (MAA) and the American Mathematical Society (AMS) each January at a new venue each year.
+Our students present findings in poster sessions at the Joint Mathematics Meetings hosted by the American Mathematical Society (AMS) or at Mathfest hosted by the Mathematical Association of America (MAA).

 Polytope Number Sequences